 Long Term Exchanges (LTE):

-– a pair of two way exchanges, affording an academic school year in your preferred country while an Inbound LTE student may be taking over a place at your school and in your family.
+– You have a school year in your preferred country while an Inbound LTE student may be at your school and staying with your family.

 District 1070 regrets to advise that is not currently promoting these Exchanges.
 This is partly due to Visa problems that make the normal reciprocal Academic Year Exchange very difficult.

-However candidates for an LTE can apply and an experienced Rotarian will be happy to discuss the programme and the implications possibilities and costs with them and their family.
+However candidates for an LTE can apply and an experienced Rotarian will contact them and will be happy to discuss the programme and the implications, possibilities and costs with them and their family.

-COSTS: Students’ family pay the cost of travel and the ‘required’ insurance.
-There are other costs for the inbound to be covered including a weekly allowance which our candidates family are asked to cover, since teir offspring will be receiving the same sum on the same basis during their exchange.
+COSTS: LTE Outbound Student’s family pay the cost of their travel and the ‘required’ travel and health insurance.
+There are other costs for the inbound LTE to be covered including a weekly allowance which our candidate’s family are asked to cover, since their offspring will be receiving the same sum on the same basis from their host Family during the exchange.

 The New Generations Service Exchanges

-CANDIDATES AGES – currently 18+ to 30 but D1070 prefers 19-28 year old candidates.
-NGSEs are ideal for a Gap between Years 1 & 2 or 2 & 3 of a Higher Education Course or between an Undergardauate and Post graduate course or for personal development for modern Apprentices.
+CANDIDATES’ AGES – D1070 prefers 19-28 year old candidates.
+NGSEs are ideal for a Gap between Years 1 & 2 or 2 & 3 of a Higher Education Course or between an Undergraduate and Post graduate courses or for personal development for modern Apprentices.

 DURATION: To be of real benefit an NGSE should be for 12 or 13 weeks.
 This should enable a candidate to raise their vocational awareness to Level 3 on the recognised scale on Experiential Learning which means that their NGSE will have been of vocational benefit to them and to the organisation they spend the time with.

-VOCATIONS: There is no limit or restriction to the areas of vocational experienece that can be organised given time and if the candidate has at least a basic awareness of the subject before they travel, but since 2014 this District has been involved in organising NGSEs for candidates from D1070 and other adjoining Districts covering the following vocations:
+VOCATIONS: There is no limit or restriction to the areas of vocational experience that can be organised, given time and if the candidate has at least a basic awareness of the subject before they travel, but since 2014 this District has been involved in organising NGSEs for candidates from D1070 and other adjoining Districts covering the following vocations:

 TEACHING, NURSING, MOBILITY, JOURNALISM, POLITICS, ECONOMICS, RESEARCH, CRIMINOLOGY, FOREIGN LANGUAGE, MARINE BIOLOGY, PALAENTOLOGY, FASHION, ACCOUNTANCY, MARKETING, BAKERY, HAIRDRESSING, OCCUPATIONAL THERAPY, INTERIOR DESIGN, CLIENT SIDE MARKETING, BUSINESS MANAGEMENT, VETERINARY NURSING AND VETERINARY MEDICINE.

 In every case the outbound will be placed with a Charitable body or in a public undertaking.
-The placements are unpaid but hosting will be organised at no cost to the candidate usually with the family of a current or recent NGSE who may themselves be out of the country.
+The placements are unpaid but hosting will be organised at no cost to the candidate usually with the family of a current or recent NGSE.
 Social Network links will be organised by the Host Rotary Club ion behalf of the District managing the NGSE programme.